openbroadcaster/openbroadcaster.github.io/advanced.md

 • Configuring ICECAST server to detect new mount point of on demand stream

-Please  [Share](mailto:support@openbroadcaster.com) your experience and innovative solutions not listed here for injecting alerts.

 ### Reimaging the Player

 To restore the original factory configuration, obtain the disk image for your Player from your [Open Broadcaster Downloads] (https://openbroadcaster.com/account/user-downloads) user account.

-1. Use [UNETBOOTIN](https://unetbootin.github.io/) or similar utility to create a bootable USB drive (min.
+1. Use [Etcher](https://www.balena.io/etcher/) or similar utility to create a bootable USB drive (min.
 4Gb) from the disk image.
 1. Insert the USB drive into the OBPlayer, and  power up the unit.
 The imaging process will start auotmatically.
 A progress bar will display.
 Be patient at 88% for a few minutes, it really is copying data.
 Observe activity on USB boot device.

 1. When the process has completed, remove the USB drive and reboot.